MUSKANJASSAL/MUSKANJASSAL/README.md

 - 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on
 - 🤔 I’m looking for help with new opportunities
-- 💬 Ask me about ...
+- 💬 Ask me about
-- 📫 How to reach me at muskan124.jassal@gmail.com
+- 📫 Reach me at muskan124.jassal@gmail.com
-- 😄 Pronouns She/Hers
+- 😄 Pronouns: She/Hers
-- ⚡ Fun fact: ...
+- ⚡  Fun fact: Art and Crafts are something I enjoy doing.
--->